 Mon Colle Knights is low-budget anime comedy.
 It can be considered a parody of various things, itself included.
-The show is gag-driven for the most part and deals with two "teams" traveling to an Alternate Universe to gather six magical items that will enable them to connect their world with the Six Gates world.
+Based on a Collectible Card Game, the show is gag-driven for the most partnote Even in the original Japanese version and deals with two "teams" traveling to an Alternate Universe to gather six magical items that will enable them to connect their world with the Six Gates world.
 The lead characters, a Mad Scientist (Ichirobei Hiiragi) who recruited his daughter (Rokuna Hiiragi) and her boyfriend (Mondo Ooya) as "Mon Colle Knights" compete with Count (Ludwig Presto Von Meinstein) Collection and his lackeys, who try to gather the items to rule the world.By the way, there are a few episodes less upbeat and silly, which begin to pop up a little more towards the end...

 Big Eater: Beginner always eats, and faints when she does too long without something to munch.